-Simple but Delicious
+Simple but Delicious Recipe for Baked Fish

 This recipe is an alternative for Fish en Papillote that is part of my Valentines Day meals to enjoy as a couple.
 It is a bit more straightforward but just as tasty a fish course.

 If you’re feeling very confident, go for each of the more involved presentations.
 No matter how you decide to mix and match the courses with your comfort level, your Valentine will be thrilled by your efforts, and after all, that is the whole point.

 - ¾ pound fish fillets I suggest halibut or Chilean sea bass

 - 1 tablespoon olive oil or melted butter

 - 1 tablespoon lemon juice

 - pinch salt and freshly ground black pepper

 - ¼ teaspoon dried dill